Convention Season – Should You Go?

 It’s good to be away from home, too.
 It’s hard to focus on your own learning when the children are running in and out and the laundry is calling.
 It’s so relaxing to sit back next to your mate, listen and learn, then head to lunch together talking about where the Lord is leading your family.
 It’s good for you and good for your marriage and children, as well.
 And aren’t we all ready to get out of the house for a bit?

-For more times and places, visit our Events page at RaisingRealMen.com/calendar
+To find out where we’re speaking, visit our Events page at RaisingRealMen.com/calendar

-This article originally appeared in The Homeschool Minute.
+Portions of this article originally appeared in The Homeschool Minute.